 - Sample the world-famous Newcastle nightlife—if you’re feeling particularly adventurous, visit a ‘treble’ bar and enjoy the particularly cheap northern drinks prices.

 - If you’re more into a quiet pint than a night of drinking trebles, plan a visit to one of Newcastle’s many craft beer pubs.
 Check out the brewing process—and enjoy the results—at the Bridge Tavern beneath the Tyne bridge, and if you’re feeling a second drink, you can do no better than the The Bacchus—historic images of Newcastle’s shipbuilding past line the walls, making your cask ale that bit more cultural.

 - Catch a film (and admire the iconic curtains) at the The Tyneside, which has been around since 1937, and shows a mix of the latest blockbusters and more obscure cinematic gems.
 Alongside films, the cinema also has an art exhibition space and hosts regular events.
 For film boffins, there’s no better place.

 - Witness the trials and/or tribulations of Newcastle United in the city centre’s stadium, St James’ Park.

 - Celebrate Chinese New Year in style in Chinatown, with a dedicated festival held in the surrounding areas every year.

-- Engage in some non-law-related reading - plus some good old-fashioned tea and biscuits - at The Literary & Philosophical Society.
+- Engage in some non-law-related reading—plus some good old-fashioned tea and biscuits—at The Literary and Philosophical Society.